aspect-build/rules_py/README.md

 ## Installation

-From the release you wish to use:
+Follow instructions from the release you wish to use:
 <https://github.com/aspect-build/rules_py/releases>
-copy the WORKSPACE snippet into your `WORKSPACE` file.